mbrock76/PO-Coding-Challenges-Mike-Brock/README.md

 This directory is split by week and labeled with mondays date

-Within each of these you find directories for each coding challenge
+Within each of these you will find directories for each coding challenge

 There is both a java and class file, you can: